MattOates.co.uk

 From An E-Book Or File

 Upload an ebook, image, or plain-text file to the server and have it converted to audio.
-Currently supports the following formats: .djvu .pdf .txt and all these image formats supported by ImageMagick.
+Currently supports the following formats: .djvu .pdf .ps .doc .rtf .html .txt .jpg .png and all these image formats supported by ImageMagick.

-Using a format based on raster data, rather than text like many djvu files, and all image files, will require Optical Character Recognition.
+Uploading images or raster based documents, rather than text based files, will require Optical Character Recognition to reconstruct flat text.
 This is not perfect, but should still give reasonable results.
 In future development the postprocessing of the text generated from OCR will be improved.

 Used with PDF and DjVu only.